 The cloud-connected regular measurements from the Disruptive Technologies’ sensors make it easy to detect if a sensor stops reporting automatically.
 This will, together with the excellent long-term stability of the sensors, render most regular calibrations unnecessary.

 It is possible to perform regular inspections in cases where even better reliability is required to verify the accuracy of the sensors.
 Inspections could be done by comparing measurements over a period with a 3rd party temperature sensor or temporarily placing a secondary, newly factory-calibrated, Disruptive Technologies temperature sensor next to the first one for some time and inspecting the temperature difference.
 If this difference is outside the acceptable range, then the first sensor should be replaced.

 A regular re-calibration or inspection could, by the means described above, be run as follows:

 - Check the setup visually and ensure correct sensor placement

 - Check the difference between redundant sensors and verify that it still is within limits (if no automatic monitoring is implemented)

 - Check that all sensors are reporting as expected

-In the cases where legal requirements demand strict regular calibrations at a certain interval, an alternative approach would be to regularly replace the sensors with new sensors.
-New sensors are already factory calibrated, and will, therefore, be calibrated at the time of installation.
-Sensors should not be attached with tape in these cases, but with brackets that allow the sensor to be removed without being damaged.
+In cases where legal requirements demand strict regular calibrations at a certain interval, an alternative approach would be to replace the sensors with new sensors regularly.
+New sensors are already factory calibrated and will, therefore, be calibrated at the time of installation.
+Sensors should not be attached with tape in these cases but with brackets that allow the sensor to be removed without being damaged.